 While the prospect of eliminating the middle man is alluring, bear in mind the added labor and costs that diversifying your business can entail.
 For more on direct marketing and other material related to value-added agriculture, please refer to Chapter IV.

-AgMap is an online searchable directory of America's agricultural businesses which includes producers, processors, and service providers.
+For all direct marketers, promotion of their business is essential to marketing success.
+Guide books or directories, both hard copy and online, are common and valuable promotional tools.
+Ag Map is one such online searchable directory of America's agricultural businesses which includes producers, processors, and service providers.
 AgMap contains listings of not only traditional agricultural businesses, but also the businesses in forestry, turf grass, landscaping, nursery and much more.

 Advertising, is a useful promotional tool and one that most are familiar with.
 The Center for Profitable Agriculture with University of Tennessee Extension has an introductory publication, Advertising 101, that provides an overview of the different advertising media the can used as well as some tips on developing advertisements.

 Web, or internet, based tools - including social media - are quickly becoming the go-to for promotion.
 While these tools, and the features they offer, change quickly, the decision-making and strategy development behind their use remains steady.
 Penn State Extension offers a number of resources on these tools and their use on the Web, Social Media, and Direct Mail Marketing page.

 For any direct marketer, remaining current on available market outlets, regulations, pricing strategies, legal concerns, promotional tools, and numerous other issues is essential.
 AgMRC, offers a directory of resources on their Direct Marketing of Your Production and Products site that you will find helpful.

 This publication is available in alternative media on request.